ijchen/pair/tests/to-do.md

   - Test with interior-mutable for both owner and dependent
 - Test with trait object owner
 - Trybuild tests
-  - Attempts to extract the dependent outside `with_dependent`'s closure for invariant and contravariant dependent
   - Attempts to extract the dependent outside `with_dependent_mut`
   - Verify dependent cannot outlive the pair.
 This means writing code that attempts to extract and store a reference to the dependent that would